some insight into

 SWFL Oral and Facial Surgery, Florida

 Construction Administration (CA) is a critical facet of the project.
-MILLER’s experience with multiple out-of-state projects has lead to efficient methods for our CA processes and site visits.
+MILLER’s experience with multiple projects throughout the United States has lead to efficient methods for our CA processes and site visits.
 Constant evaluation helps reduce errors and we work with project Construction Managers to resolve on-site issues and clarifications.

 While operational and system changes may be exciting, MILLER is aware of the importance to work with facility operators to explain the design intent of the various systems of the building.
 MILLER’s experience as building owners brings an additional level of insight to facility operations and getting it right.